Boehringer-Ingelheim/dso/docs/user_guide/pre_commit.md

 configuration file:

--   dvc push: Run [dvc push](https://dvc.org/doc/command-reference/push#push) to ensure all data files are synced to the remote at the same time the code changes are pushed to git.
+-   dvc push: Run [dvc push](https://dvc.org/doc/command-reference/push#push) to ensure all data files are synced to the remote at the same time the code changes are pushed to the git remote.